Put yourself in pedestrians' shoes:

 Make sure your Child's Car Seat is Installed Correctly

 Is your child car seat installed properly?
 9 out of 10 car seats are not.
 DOT offers free car seat fittings throughout the city.
-Check the DOT Events Calendar for upcoming fittings, or call 212-839-4750 to arrange a free inspection at a DOT Child Car Seat Fitting Station.
+Check the Events Calendar for upcoming fittings, or call 212-839-4750 to arrange a free inspection at a DOT Child Car Seat Fitting Station.
 A trained car seat technician will check your seat and demonstrate correct installation.
 Please note that we cannot accept walk-ins.

 Free bicycle helmet fittings are also available at these locations.